 Copy permalink to share

 Symphyotrichum georgianum (Alexander) Nesom.
-Georgia Aster.
-Phen: Early Oct-mid Nov (-Jan); Nov-Dec (-Jan).
-Hab: Dry, rocky woodlands, woodland borders, roadbanks, powerline rights-of-way, primarily in places that formerly would have burned and likely been post oak or blackjack oak woodlands or savannas, also in thin soils around granitic flatrocks.
-Dist: Sc.
+Common name: Georgia Aster.
+Phenology: Early Oct-mid Nov (-Jan); Nov-Dec (-Jan).
+Habitat: Dry, rocky woodlands, woodland borders, roadbanks, powerline rights-of-way, primarily in places that formerly would have burned and likely been post oak or blackjack oak woodlands or savannas, also in thin soils around granitic flatrocks.
+Distribution: Sc.
 NC south to c.
 GA and west to c.
 AL; apparently disjunct on the Coastal Plain of sw.
 GA and e.
 Panhandle FL (Leon County).

 Origin/Endemic status: Endemic